Find your wild side in Albania

 Family holidays

 Albanians adore children much like the Spanish and Portuguese do.
-In fact, to guests big or small, the locals are very hospitable.
+In fact, to guests big or small, local people are very hospitable.
 There’s an ancient code of honour in Albanian culture called ‘besa’ which means they feel it is their duty to protect and welcome visitors.

 With so many things to see and do, Albania is an ideal destination for families.
-While most of our holidays are family-friendly, our North Albania Activity Holiday was specially designed with families in mind as we’ve minimised transfer time between locations and maximised adventure time.
+While most of our holidays are family-friendly, our North Albania Activity Holiday was specially designed with families in mind and we’ve minimised car time between locations and maximised adventure time.

 Feeling unsure?
 Read what co-founder and mum of three Emma has to say about travelling in Albania with kids.